hartwigmedical/actin/molecular/README.md

 - The clinical JSON should be the output of [ACTIN Clinical](https://github.com/hartwigmedical/actin/tree/master/clinical).
 - The SERVE directory should hold the output JSON of [SERVE](https://github.com/hartwigmedical/serve/tree/master/algo) and is used for annotation and interpretation of the genomic findings.
+- The DOID json is a standard resource within Hartwig.

 In case a molecular test has been analysed by [OncoAnalyser](https://nf-co.re/oncoanalyser/) and an [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange) output is available, this can be